AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 To install VMware Tools, open the settings for the guest operating system in VMware.
 Under CD/DVD (SATA), set the ISO image file to the equivalent one located in the VMware installation directory (on Windows: C:\Program Files\VMware\VMware Workstation).
 Once mounted, you can install VMware Tools from the CD-ROM drive in 'This PC' or 'My Computer'.
 ![VMware tools installer](./docs/vmware_tools.png)

+After installing VMware tools and restarting the computer, copy paste between the host and guest OS should now be possible.

 ## Domain controller
 Here we will install **Active Directory Domain Services (AD DS)** on our Windows Server, assigning it the role of **Domain Controller** for this domain.
 We will also install the DNS and DHCP services before creating our Active Directory forest.